Alastair Pugh CBE

 From George Banks

 Such sad news about Alastair Pugh.
-I did not know him well but I was in Hongkong when the first flight arrived and he doted the eye of the lion on the DC10's tail and I often flew with him.
+I did not know him well but I was in Hong Kong when the first flight arrived and he dotted the eye of the lion on the DC10's tail and I often flew with him.

 From John Zareba